Delmaine Christians: Parliamentary career

 Christians was elected to the National Council of Provinces following the general election that was held on 8 May 2019.
 She took office as an MP on 23 May 2019.
-She is one of six permanent delegates from the Northern Cape.
-On 24 June, she received her committee assignments.
+She was one of six permanent delegates from the Northern Cape.
+She served on the Select Committee on Education and Technology, Sports, Arts and Culture and the Select Committee on Health and Social Services.